 This particular version, however, has a usual Sellita SW200-based Alpina caliber AL-525 movement ticking inside its spacious case.

 Built on 25 stones and beating at a frequency of 4Hz, the automatic movement offers the standard functionality that you can expect from a modern three-hander: besides the current time, it can also tell you current date with the help of its rudimentary calendar, which is visible via a small aperture at 3 o’clock.

 Although the watch is equipped with a transparent display case back, the movement is far from being a feast for your eyes.
 Besides the usual black Alpina rotor decorated with Cotes de Geneva finish, there is nothing particularly impressive about the movement’s decor.

-Compared to other members of the family (like, say, Alpina Startimer Automatic Ref.
-AL-525B4S6 that we have first seen last February,) the new model doesn’t look as an ahem authentic tribute to WWII-era timekeepers, but I also have an impression that it wasn’t even suppose to look true to the original concept.
+Compared to other members of the family like, say, the Startimer Automatic AL-525B4S6 “aviator” that we have first seen in February 2011, the new model doesn’t look as an ahem authentic tribute to WWII-era timekeepers, but I also have an impression that it wasn’t even supposed to look true to the original concept.
 It’s not a homage after all.

 The brown leather strap that looks like it was made from Alligator’s skin further enhances this impression.

 It also must be noted that, while definitely huge, the watch is nevertheless surprisingly slender.
 Measuring less than 11 millimeters in height, it will feel relatively comfortable with tight-cuffed shirts and jackets (if you ever owned an average automatic with its 15 mm thick body you probably know how annoying it is to unbutton the cuff every time you want to check the time.)

 MSRP for this AL-525SCR4S6 is currently set at $1350, which is just fine for me.

 Price: $1350 (MSRP)